 Scheduled Meeting Dates: 4:00 p.m. on the first Thursday of each month, in the Township Building.

-Board Meeting Minutes: Please contact the township office for a copy of their meeting notes.
+Board Meeting Minutes: Please contact the borough office regarding their meeting notes.

 Permits and Ordiances: Please contact the township office at 724-883-4900.

-Children living in Jefferson Township attend schools within the Jefferson-Morgan School District, which includes:
+Children living in Jefferson Township attend school in the Jefferson-Morgan School District, which includes:

 Jefferson Morgan Elementary School (724-883-2310)

 Voting Precinct: residents of Jefferson Township vote in the following precincts:

 Jefferson 1 serving Jefferson Township (outside of Jefferson Borough); vote at the Jefferson VFD Building, 1483 Jefferson Road, Jefferson, PA 15344 (VFD Phone: 724-883-3901)

 Jefferson 2 serving Clarksville residents; vote at the Clarksville First Baptist Church, 171 First Street, Clarksville (Pitt Gas), PA 15322 (Church Phone: 724-377-2176)

 Jefferson 3 serving Rices Landing, Jefferson Township (outside of Jefferson Borough); vote at the Jefferson Township Supervisors Building, 173 Goslin Road, Jefferson (Rices Landing), PA 15357 (Building Phone: 724-883-4900)